-2017-18 Outstanding Mentoring Awards
+2019 Outstanding Mentoring Awards

-This award will recognize a graduate program/department that proactively works to ensure that graduate or graduate professional students understand the professional expectations in their field and related disciplines.
-This might include (but need not be limited to) some of the following activities: effective orientations and annual progress reports, sustained career and professional development programing, a rich intellectual climate as evidenced through colloquia, seminars, etc. The program will receive $5000 in 2018-19 from the Graduate School to support graduate program activities.
+Outstanding Graduate Program Community Award: This award recognizes a graduate program/department that proactively works to ensure that graduate or graduate professional students understand the professional expectations in their field and related disciplines.
+This might include (but need not be limited to) some of the following activities: impactful orientations and annual progress reports, sustained career and professional development programing, a rich intellectual climate as evidenced through colloquia, seminars, etc. The program will receive $5000 from the Graduate School in 2019-20 to support graduate program activities.

-This award will recognize a faculty member who works to ensure that his/her students meet program expectations and milestones, and provides multiple enriched career and professional development opportunities (through, e.g., research experiences that go beyond the requirements of the dissertation, professional development and networking opportunities, community engagement experiences, enhanced teaching preparation, collaborative research/ scholarship/ creative activities).
-Two awards will be available this year, one for an assistant professor/early associate (2-3 years in associate rank) and one for more senior associate and full professors. $1500 awards (each) in 2018-19 to support mentoring activities.
+Outstanding Faculty Mentor Award: This award recognizes a faculty member who works to ensure that his/her students meet program expectations and milestones, and provides multiple enriched career and professional development opportunities (through, e.g., research experiences that go beyond the requirements of the dissertation, professional development and networking opportunities, community engagement experiences, enhanced teaching preparation, collaborative research/ scholarship/ creative activities).
+Two awards will be available this year, one for an assistant professor/early associate (2-3 years in associate rank) and one for more senior associate and full professors.
+The mentors will receive $1500 from the Graduate School in 2019-20 to support mentoring activities.

-This award will recognize a doctoral student who has already demonstrated the capacity to be a strong mentor.
+Outstanding Doctoral Student Mentor Award: This award recognizes a doctoral student who has already demonstrated the capacity to be a strong mentor.
 This student will have engaged in sustained mentoring activities at MSU that help other graduate or undergraduate students succeed in their own research.
 These activities could be related to, e.g., a course, a lab, a community research project, field research, and/or support programs.
 The student will receive a $1000 fellowship award.
-The student must plan to be enrolled in spring or summer 2018.
+The student must plan to be enrolled in spring or summer 2019.

 Winners of the Graduate School Mentoring Awards